ChewKeanHo/Template/Angular/README.md

 By default, AutomataCI setup the default image thumbnails located inside the `assets/thumbnails/` directory.
 These images serve as the fall back images in case the page-level ones failed.

-In practice, these Open-Graph metadata must be updated at page-level.
+These default thumbnails are configurable in the `services/app/Metadata.ts` file.

+The `services/app/root.html` (main template file) is dynamically generated in Stage-1 execution with the site-level thumbnails meta included.

+Currently, Angular updates the meta tags dynamically using `Meta` and `Title` services from `@angular/platform-browser` library.
+There is no way to statically generate/patch the output `index.html` file yet.

 Recommended media dimension would be: